clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ #<Atom@614b6b5d: []>
 ```

 As the returned values demonstrate, the atom itself is a reference.
+To
-To access its current value, you
+access its current value, you *dereference* it.
+Dereferencing will be
-*dereference* it.
-Dereferencing will be covered in more detail later in this guide.
-For now, it is
+covered in more detail later in this guide.
+For now, it is sufficient
-sufficient to say that dereferencing returns the current value of an atom and a few other Clojure
+to say that dereferencing returns the current value of an atom.
+(Other
-reference types and data structures.
+Clojure reference types as well as a few specialized data structures
+can be dereferenced as well.)

 Locals can be atoms, too: